 To be awarded the summer minor scholarship, you must:

-- Fill out the Completion of Minor form within two weeks of the start of your final course or no later than two weeks prior to the completion of your final GPH Minor/Certificate Course.
-Please make sure you have also filled out the Declaration form in the Declaration and Enrollment Process section above.
+• Fill out the Completion of Minor form within two weeks of the start of your final course or no later than two weeks prior to the completion of your final GPH Minor/Certificate Course.
+This is required to earn the scholarship.

 This scholarship is only available to students enrolled in the Global Public Health Minor.
 It is not available for those earning the Global Public Health Certificate.